algosup/2023-2024-project-5-flutter-team-7/README.md

-# Adopte un Candidat - Team 7
+# Adopte Un Candidat - Team 7

 This project is a student project provided by [we are evolution](https://www.we-are-evolution.com/) via [ALGOSUP](https://algosup.com/).
 The objective is to create the front-end of an app whose objective is to allow companies to recruit employees based on their soft-skills in an anonymous way.